aaikedw/fada-import-specs/FADA-database-changes.md

 ### 1.3 Note on future improvements to the Excel template
 To be considered for future updates:
 - Include “isExtinct” flag for dealing with fossil species
-- Offering the possibility to export data from the FADA database in the FADA-Excel-template format would allow to include record IDs and timestamps straight in the Excel file.
+- Offering the possibility to export data from the FADA database in the FADA-Excel-template format would allow to include the “biofresh key” (which is our internal “provider record ID”) and timestamps straight in the Excel file.

 ## 2. New fields and types of information
 ### 2.1 “Species group” information
-**Note: Please disregard this section for the time being.** This section requires rewording, but I am currently waiting for feedback from Koen, as I am not entirely sure whether there is a need for including “species group” in species table and implementing an alternative speciesName calculation method.
+**Note: Please disregard this section for the time being.** This section requires rewording.
+Probably no need for changing “name calculation” (as suggested by Koen Martens).
+I am checking with the Simuliidae editors for confirmation.

 [temp]The integration of Simuliidae species and possibly other species group requires to add another taxonomic level we will call "species group".
 This new level is situated between a subgenus and a species.